gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 conditions or gain full employee status.
-Recently, artists and lecturers (primarily women) at Britain's National Gallery won a case which confirmed that, because they were required to attend training sessions and were paid from the same source as non-contractual employees, they were not in fact self-employed.
+Recently, artists and lecturers (primarily women) at Britain's National Gallery won a case which confirmed that, because they were required to attend training sessions and were paid from the same source as noncontractual employees, they were not in fact self-employed.
-This meant they were entitled to the same benefits as so-called "permanent" employees.[^23] **Remember that if you're hired to work for someone who makes a profit from selling what you produce, you can unionize**.
+This meant they were entitled to the same benefits as so-called "permanent" employees.[^27] **Remember that if you're hired to work for someone who makes a profit from selling what you produce, you can unionize**.